adamlglover/Scorpion/docs/Beginning with Scorpion programming.md

           * ----
           */

-When using multiline comments be sure to not nest another multi-line comment inside of each other, otherwise the compiler will assume that the first '*/' that it reaches is the end of the comment block

-## 3.2 The print command
+## 3.2 The print instruction
-All commands in scorpion are non-case sensitive, meaning that the command 'print' is the same as the command 'PRINT' or'PrINt', etc. You also do not have to declare functins to run a program in scorpion. you can simply type out any number of of commands to be executed.
-Functions in Scorpion are simply control flow tools that you can use to write cleaner and more efficent code.
-Scorpion allows you to interface with the console using whats called the 'print' command.
-The print command can print any character that's printable by the computer and takes one argument.
-Throught this guide I will be using a graphic syntatical example for expressing the args that each instruction takes.
-Below Is an examplle of using the print command.
+All instructions in scorpion are non-case sensitive, meaning that the instruction 'print' is the same as the instr.
+'PRINT' or'PrINt', etc. You also do not have to declare functins or if statements to run a program in scorpion. you can simply type out any number of of instructions to be executed.
+Functions and if statements in Scorpion are simply control flow tools that you can use to write cleaner and more sophisticated code.
+Scorpion allows you to interface with the console using whats called the 'print' instruction.
+Print can print any character or sequence of characters that's printable by the computer and takes one argument.
+Below Is an examplle of using the print instruction.

            ; print <string_literal>
            print 'Hello World!/n'

-The print command takes a string literal as a single argument.
+The print instruction and takes a string literal as a single argument.
 In Scorpion, a string literal consists of 2 single quotes which begins and ends the string literal.
 DO NOT use double quotes to begin and end a string because it will not be considered a string literal by the assembler.
 You can however insert double quotes inside of single quotes.

            ; Invalid print statement
            print "Hello World"